This story was updated in January 2019.

 Phone: 098294 47453

-This institute approach to teaching English is liberal and allows you to have fun while learning and the centre is located in one of the most approachable areas of the city.
+This institute approach to teaching English is liberal and allows you to have fun while learning and the center is located in one of the most approachable areas of the city.

 Address: 401 E&F Crystal Mall, Sawai Jai Singh Highway, Bani Park, Jaipur, Rajasthan, 302016